 a.
-If block has not become empty and the assets are still existing Profits and Gains of Businessor in the block and also some value is left in the block, sales proceeds/ scrap value will be deducted from the value of the block depreciation will be allowed on the on the resultant value of the block after increase by the actual cost of assets acquired, if any b.
+If block has not become empty and the assets are still existing in the block and also some value is left in the block, sales proceeds/ scrap value will be deducted from the value of the block and depreciation will be allowed on the on the resultant value of the block after increase by the actual cost of assets acquired, if any b.
 When the value of the block comes to zero, but assets still exist and the block has not become empty, depreciation will not be allowed.